gurshansingh701/Induction-program-/README.md

 Developing a positive mindset and responsible behavior Reflecting on moral and ethical values in personal and social contexts This session encouraged self-reflection and personal growth, aligning values with our actions.
+# Day 5
+### The fifth day of the induction program at GNDEC was yet another meaningful and knowledge-filled experience.

+The first lecture of the day was "Mathematics", conducted by Prof. Sandeep Kaur.
+She had a bold and confident voice that immediately grabbed everyone’s attention.
+She began by introducing herself and then delivered a beautiful and clear lecture on Differential Equations.
+We learned what differential equations are, along with the concepts of"Order and Degree".
+She also solved some example questions, which helped us understand the topic better.

+The second lecture was a "Programming for Problem Solving (PPS)" session, specifically focusing on "C++".
+It was conducted by our seniors, who gave us a beginner-friendly introduction to C++ and programming logic.
+Their examples and explanations were easy to follow, and they encouraged us to practice regularly.

+The third and final lecture of the day was "BEEE (Basic Electrical and Electronics Engineering)" by Prof. Sukhpal Singh from the Electrical Engineering department.
+He explained the syllabus, marking scheme, and shared tips on how to score well in the subject.
+He also asked some basic questions related to electricity and circuits to check our understanding and make the class interactive.

+The day ended with this informative session, and we left the classroom feeling more aware and motivated.
+Every session today helped us take one more step towards being better students and responsible engineers.